Gesee-y/ReactiveECS.jl/README.md

 - **Easy to use**: Thanks to Julia’s powerful macros, which abstract away complexity.
 - **Database-like queries**: Query entities across tables, use foreign keys, and more.
 - **Allow lazy operations**: Such as lazy entities creation.
+- **Entities hierarchy**: You are allowed to build parent-child relationships betwenn entities.

 ---